joao-conde/advents-of-code/README.md

 ## About

-The solutions implemented are my own and they are often a product of quick thinking and coding.
-I do not intend to make super good 'quality' code, I only intend to come up with a program to solve the problem as quickly and as efficiently as possible (and to have fun of course).
-Still, I try to keep it clean.

-I will often use programming languages that I never used and want to learn (as was the case with my first commits done in Python here) as well as some programming languages I want to practice more.
+I will often use programming languages that I have never used and want to learn (as was the case with my first commits done in Python here) as well as some programming languages I want to practice more.
 Or just feel like it.
 This is code I do for fun outside of work so I will do as I please.